 Who can apply

-Images of Research 2022 is open to staff across from Education and Research (including doctoral students) and Technical and Experimental job families we also welcome submissions from staff in the Management Specialist and Administration job family who support and input into research.
+Images of Research 2023 is open to all staff from the Education and Research (including doctoral students) and Technical and Experimental job families, we also welcome submissions from staff in the Management Specialist and Administration job family who support and input into research.

 Only one entry per person